kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

   * i) TS in violation of this rule are to be terminated immediately.
 * b) TS may not cross the line between the Test Subject Containment waiting area and Test Subject Transfer Gate.
   * i) TS in violation of this rule are to be terminated immediately.
 TS who touch or pass the line on accident are to be given 1 warning, then terminated if they repeat their action.

+2) **Contraband:**
+* a) TS may not be in posession of items deemed to be contraband.
+  * i) TS who have displayed possesion of contraband are to be terminated immediately.
+  * ii) In scenarios where TS have not displayed possesion of contraband, but have found to possess such, the prohibited items are to be removed from their person.
+TS may not be terminated in this scenario unless in violation of S3; 2; a; i.
+* b) The following is a full list of contraband:
+  * i) Melee weaponry
+  * ii) Firearms
+  * iii) Anomalous items (when not participating in a test)

+3) **Murder and Manslaughter:**